 present regulatory or legislative framework, including local by-laws, rules and recommendations.
 Special attention should be devoted to ascertain any requirement for adjusting the framework to ensure effective implementation of a VTS.

-VTS 47 reviewed until this section.

 List of items to be addressed

 Clear and unambiguous answers should be prepared to respond to all issues identified below.